-Contractor shall provide all services and management for the operations of the program except as otherwise specified in this Contract.
-Contractor shall assume management of the program within ninety (90) days of contract execution or as designated by the State.
+Contractor shall provide all services and management for the operations of each program except as otherwise specified in this Contract.
+Contractor shall assume management of each program within ninety (90) days of contract execution or as designated by the State.